flutter/website/src/get-started/codelab.md

 other browsers.
 For more information, see [Building a web application with Flutter][] and [Write your first Flutter app on the web][codelab-web].

+Also, Flutter apps can compile for desktop.
+When you are developing Flutter apps in Windows, you should see **Windows (desktop)** listed in your IDE under **devices**, or at the command line using `flutter devices`.
+For more information on building apps for desktop, see [Write a Flutter desktop application][].

 ## Step 1: Create the starter Flutter app